dharshurp/CodeAlpha_SecureCodingReview/README.md

-📄 Secure Coding Review – Task 3

-🔐 Project Title

-Secure Code Review of Password Manager Application
+# 🔐 Secure Coding Review - Password Manager

-📌 Overview
+## 📌 Overview
-This project focuses on analyzing a Python-based password manager application to identify security vulnerabilities and improve secure coding practices.
-The review includes manual inspection and basic security analysis to understand common risks in software development.
+This project analyzes a Python-based password manager application to identify security vulnerabilities and improve secure coding practices.

-🎯 Objective
-Identify security flaws in the application
-Understand insecure coding practices
-Apply secure coding recommendations
-Improve awareness of cybersecurity risks

-🛠 Tools Used
-Python 3
-Cryptography (Fernet encryption)
-Pydroid 3 / VS Code
-Manual Code Review
+The goal is to understand real-world security risks and apply secure coding principles.

+---

-💻 Project Description
+## 🧩 Project Description
 The application is a simple password manager that:
-Allows user login using a master password
+- Allows login using a master password
-Stores passwords in encrypted format
+- Stores passwords using encryption (Fernet)
-Saves data in a local JSON file
+- Saves data in a local JSON file
-Retrieves and decrypts stored passwords
+- Retrieves and decrypts stored passwords

-⚙️ Features
-Secure login system
-Password encryption using Fernet
-Add and view stored passwords
-Local data storage
+---

-🚨 Security Issues Identified
+## ⚠️ Security Issues Identified

-🔴 1.
-Hardcoded Password Risk
+### 1. Hardcoded Password Risk
-Default password is visible in code which is insecure.
+Default password is visible in code, making it insecure.

-🔴 2.
-Weak Authentication
+### 2. Weak Authentication
-Only single password-based login is used.
+Only a single master password is used for authentication.

-🟠 3.
-Key Storage Issue
+### 3. Encryption Key Storage Issue
-Encryption key stored locally in a file.
+Encryption key is stored locally in a file, which can be accessed.

-🟠 4.
-No Password Hashing
+### 4. No Password Hashing
-Passwords are not hashed before usage.
+Passwords are not hashed before storage or validation.

-🟡 5.
-Limited Input Validation
+### 5. Limited Input Validation
-User inputs are not fully validated.
+User inputs are not properly validated, increasing risk of misuse.

+---

-🔧 Recommendations
+## 🛠️ Recommendations

-Use environment variables for sensitive data
+- Use environment variables for sensitive data
-Implement bcrypt password hashing
+- Implement bcrypt for password hashing
-Store encryption keys securely (vault/system keychain) Add account lockout after failed attempts
+- Store encryption keys securely (OS keychain / vault)
+- Add account lockout after multiple failed attempts
-Improve input validation
+- Improve input validation and sanitization

+---

-📊 Outcome
+## 📊 Outcome
-This project helped in understanding real-world security vulnerabilities in applications and improved knowledge of secure coding practices.
+This project helped in understanding real-world application vulnerabilities and improved knowledge of secure coding practices such as authentication security, encryption handling, and input validation.

+---

-👨‍💻 Author
+## 👩‍💻 Author
 Dharshini R P
-Cyber Security Intern
+Cyber Security Intern - CodeAlpha
-CodeAlpha Internship Program